-- 4. Defendants have further violated the ESA and NEPA by revising their interpretation of the red wolf rule to facilitate the lethal take of endangered red wolves without conducting the accompanying statutorily mandated analyses required by the ESA, 16 U.S.C. § 1536(a)(2), and NEPA, 42 U.S.C. § 4332(2)(C).
-This is especially critical because, according to USFWS population estimates, the red wolf population has recently declined dramatically to only 50 to 75 animals, down from over 100 less than two years ago.
+- 4. Defendants have further violated the ESA and NEPA by revising their interpretation of the red wolf rule to facilitate the take of endangered red wolves without conducting the accompanying statutorily mandated analyses required by the ESA, id. § 1536(a)(2), and NEPA, 42 U.S.C. § 4332(2)(C).
+This is especially critical because, according to USFWS population estimates, the red wolf population has recently declined dramatically to only 45 to 60 animals, down from over 100 less than two years ago.
 Notably, Defendants have also failed to conduct the statutorily required five-year status review of the red wolf population, which should have been completed in September 2012.
 16 U.S.C. § 1533(c)(2). - 5.
-Plaintiffs seek declaratory and injunctive relief to address these ongoing violations of federal law, including an order enjoining Defendants from authorizing any further lethal take by private landowners, a date certain by which the agency must finalize the 5-year status review required by Section 4 of the ESA, and requiring USFWS to complete Section 7 consultation and supplemental NEPA review on the current status of the red wolf program governed by 50 C.F.R. § 17.84(c).
+Plaintiffs seek declaratory and injunctive relief to address these ongoing violations of federal law, including an order enjoining Defendants from taking wolves without a conservation purpose or authorizing private landowners to capture or kill wolves, a date certain by which the agency must finalize the 5-year status review required by Section 4 of the ESA, and requiring USFWS to complete Section 7 consultation and supplemental NEPA review on the current status of the red wolf program governed by 50 C.F.R. § 17.84(c).